Information for Parents

 Many students come to college needing to strengthen their academic skills, such as time management, note taking, reading textbooks, and test taking.
 Some can't do as well as they'd like because anxiety interferes with their performance on tests or classroom presentations.
 Counselors are experienced in helping students understand the source of the problem, and coming up with more effective approaches in the classroom.

 Online counseling allows students to work on all of the same areas of concern that they would work on in face to face counseling, but the counseling takes place via online video conferencing.
-While the counselor will still be located at Counseling & Career Development, the client may be at home or another location miles away from campus.
+While the counselor will still be located at the Counseling Center, the client may be at home or another location miles away from campus.

 Consultation and Referral